dpguthrie/canonical-agent-architecture/README.md

 A canonical agent architecture implementation with tools, built for production-ready AI agents.
 This project demonstrates a clean, debuggable foundation using a while loop pattern with tool integration and comprehensive evaluation capabilities.

+**Inspired by:** [The canonical agent architecture: A while loop with tools](https://www.braintrust.dev/blog/agent-while-loop) - Braintrust's blog post on building reliable agents with simple, composable patterns.

 ## Features

 - **Canonical Agent Architecture**: Clean while loop implementation with tool calling